Morihiro Saito (1928–2002) was a teacher of the Japanese martial art of Aikido, who has many students around the world.

 martial arts, such as the kicks.

 According to Saito's son, Hitohiro Saito, Morihiro believed that the basis of all empty-handed, sword, and staff techniques was the mastery of aikido's basic posture (hanmi).
-Saito believed that once the correct posture was mastered, the next step was to develop a proper kiai shout.
+Saito said that once the correct posture was mastered, next was a proper kiai shout.

 In the beginning of the 1970s aikido students from outside Japan began traveling to Iwama to train under Saito.
 The kind of aikido that Saito's students do are often referred to as Iwama aikido or Iwama style.